-"There's really nothing you can do with 3D printing that you can't do another way," he said.
+"3D printing can do things that you just can't do in any other way," he said.
 "But is it something that dentistry needs or not?
 Is it something that benefits patients?
-Let's not just jump on the bandwagon only because it sounds cool."
+Let's not just jump on the bandwagon only because it sounds cool"